Piranut/grade-calculator/README.md

 # grade-calculator

-Grade calculator using Swing gui
+Grade calculator using Swing gui in NetBeans IDE.

 Reading grades from files and calculate max,min,avg grades and more!